yottaawesome/3d-modelling-playground/README.md

-# blender-models
+# Blender models

-A repo for my public Blender 3D models.
+This is just a repo to store my public Blender 3D models.